Supreme Court agrees to hear Starbucks appeal in Memphis union case

 WASHINGTON (AP) — The Supreme Court on Friday agreed to hear an appeal from Starbucks in a dispute with the National Labor Relations Board over efforts by workers to unionize at a store in Memphis, Tennessee.

-The case has been among the most closely watched in the more than two-year-old effort to unionize Starbucks’ company-owned U.S. stores.
+The case has been among the most closely watched in the more than 2-year-old effort to unionize Starbucks’ company-owned U.S. stores.

 Starbucks fired seven employees in Memphis in February 2022, citing safety.
 The Seattle coffee giant said they violated company policy by reopening a store after closing time and inviting non-employees — including a television crew — to come inside and move throughout the store.